This post was originally published in December 2015 and revised by other contributors in December 2024.

 Thanksgiving: 4th Thursday of November

-Thanksgiving, or “Turkey Day,” as you may hear it referred to, commemorates a feast shared by both indigenous Americans and early Pilgrims to the New World.
+Thanksgiving, or “Turkey Day” as you may hear it referred to, commemorates a feast shared by both indigenous Americans and early Pilgrims to the New World.
 This day brings American families together to cook a massive feast, eat it together, view a football game, and to remember to give thanks for the food, family, and other good fortune they have.

 Many workers are given a day off on both Thursday and Friday.
 During this holiday, many Americans make the journey back to their hometowns or to the cities where other loved ones live in an effort to share with their family.
-According to the US Department of Transportation Bureau of Transportation Statistics, Thanksgiving is the most heavily traveled time of year!
+According to the U.S. Department of Transportation Bureau of Transportation Statistics, Thanksgiving is the most heavily traveled time of year!

 Black Friday: Day After Thanksgiving